Achievable logoAchievable logo

 Features

-Preferred stock features influence their value in the market.
-If the feature is beneficial to stockholders, it makes the preferred stock more valuable.
-More valuable securities are in higher demand, which results in higher market prices and lower yields.
+• If a feature benefits stockholders, it generally makes the preferred stock more valuable.
+More valuable securities tend to have higher demand, which leads to higher market prices and lower yields.

 Cumulative vs. straight

-Preferred stock is “preferred,” meaning that it has preference over common stock when it comes to dividends.
-In order for an issuer to make a dividend payment to common stockholders, it must make all required payments to preferred stockholders first.
-Assume this example:
+Preferred stock is “preferred” because it has priority over common stock for dividends.
+Before an issuer can pay a dividend to common stockholders, it must first pay all required dividends to preferred stockholders.

 ABC Company $100 par, 5% preferred stock